-The attainment objective for the long-term monitoring of 2,4-DNT in groundwater north of the slough is that the 90th percentile of the data within a monitoring year is below the target level of $0.11~\mu g/L$ (DOE 2000b).
-The eight monitoring wells that have been selected for continued long-term monitoring were used to calculate this metric.
-The 90th percentile associated with the data from the eight wells was $0.02~\mu g/L$, using data collected in 2010.
-This value is significantly lower than those measured in previous years (Figure 35).
+The attainment objective for the long-term monitoring of 2,4-DNT in groundwater north of the slough is that the 90th percentile of the data within a monitoring year is below the target level of 0.11 μ g/L (DOE 2000b).
+The eight monitoring wells that were selected for continued long-term monitoring were used to calculate this metric.
+The 90th percentile associated with the data from the eight wells was 0.020 μ g/L, based on data collected in 2011.
+This value is significantly lower than those measured in previous years (Figure 30) and the second year that the value has been less than the target level of $0.11 \, \mu g/L$.